Philemon Pownoll: Command

 On 15 May Favourite was sailing in company with Captain Herbert Sawyer's frigate off Cape St Mary, when a Spanish ship was sighted and chased down.
-Once captured she was found to be the Spanish register ship Hermione, which had sailed from Lima on 6 January bound for Cadiz with a valuable cargo of bags of dollars, gold coin, ingots of gold and silver, cocoa, and blocks of tin.
+Once captured she was found to be the Spanish register ship Hermione, which had sailed from Lima on 6 January bound for Cádiz with a valuable cargo of bags of dollars, gold coin, ingots of gold and silver, cocoa, and blocks of tin.
 The Hermione was taken into Gibraltar and eventually condemned as a prize, with her contents, hull, and fittings valued at £519,705 10s.
 0d., approximately £ at today's prices.
 Pownoll and Sawyer each received captain's shares of the prize money of £64,872, approximately £ at today's prices, amounting to one of the largest individual sums obtained in the period.
 The ordinary seamen received £480 each, equivalent to thirty years' wages.
 Coincidentally Sawyer and Pownoll had been courting two sisters, the daughters of a Lisbon merchant, but had been rejected for their lack of funds.
 Now suddenly extremely wealthy, the two captains married the sisters.
 Pownoll used his money to buy an estate at Sharpham in the parish of Ashprington in Devon, where he built a large mansion house, surviving today, designed by Robert Taylor, with gardens designed by Capability Brown.
 It was about this time that he commissioned a portrait from Sir Joshua Reynolds.